cosmos/cosmos-sdk/docs/architecture/adr-033-protobuf-ocaps.md

 ```

 A module can get access to a `DerivedModuleKey`, using the `Derive(path []byte)` method on `RootModuleKey` and then
-would use this key to authenticate `Msg`s from a sub-account:
+would use this key to authenticate `Msg`s from a sub-account.
+Ex:

 ```go
 package foo